pluralsh/documentation/pages/getting-started/concepts.md

   A brief overview of concepts used throughout our docs.
 ---

-## Components
+## Components: Plural

+Plural deploys open-source third-party and proprietary first-party `applications` into `clusters` in your cloud environment.
+For open-source applications, Plural deploys a net new cluster; for proprietary applications, you can use a new cluster or an existing cluster for deployments.

+Plural creates two types of clusters; a `Management Cluster` where the Plural control plane and CAPI controllers will reside, and `Workload Clusters` where main production/staging services are hosted.
+Plural will deploy open-source applications into a Management Cluster.

-Plural deploys open-source third party `applications` into a net new `cluster` in your cloud environment.
-You can browse a list of all available applications in the Plural [Marketplace](https://www.plural.sh/marketplace).
-Plural uses [Terraform](https://www.terraform.io/) to create and manage the cluster, and uses an application’s [Helm charts](https://helm.sh/docs/topics/charts/) to deploy and update that application.
+You can browse a list of all available open-source applications in the Plural [Marketplace](https://www.plural.sh/marketplace).
+Plural uses [Terraform](https://www.terraform.io/) and [Cluster API](https://cluster-api.sigs.k8s.io/) to create and manage the cluster, and uses an application’s [Helm charts](https://helm.sh/docs/topics/charts/) to deploy and update that application.

-All the necessary configuration for an individual cluster and its applications is stored in an `installation repository` in your Github or Gitlab account that’s created at the time of deployment.
+All the necessary configuration for a Management Cluster and its applications is stored in an `installation repository` in your Github or Gitlab account that’s created at the time of deployment.

 Each application has a set of `packages` that encompasses the application’s Helm charts, Terraform, and Docker images necessary to install and manage that application.
 These packages are stored in a `repository`, and a user can install that repository and the set of packages within.